 It’s a real rollercoaster of emotions that audiences describe as ‘eye opening’, ‘educational’, ‘joyous’ and ‘stigma smashing’.

 Narratives of HIV often portray people living with the virus as the victim.
-First Time doesn’t accept
+First Time doesn’t accept this stance.

 It deftly moves from sadness to humour, from moments of deep reflection to joyous celebration, leaving audiences surprised, moved entertained and empowered.

 HIV+ queer artist and activist, Nathaniel Hall presents a funny and frank one-man show about attempting to stay positive in a negative world.

 "A truly remarkable story of triumph, I was in awe"

 Russell T. Davies

 "One hell of a ride"

 3 March - 7 March 2020production